Kidney Stones in Children

 Ureteroscopy

-For this outpatient surgical procedure, your child will be asleep under full anesthesia.
-A small, thin tube is inserted in your child’s urinary tract and used to locate and remove the stone.
-We use a special ureteroscope designed for a child’s smaller body, decreasing the risk of injury.
+For this outpatient surgical procedure, your child will be asleep under full general anesthesia.
+A small, thin tube is inserted in your child’s urinary tract from the bladder, up into the ureter or kidney, to locate and remove the stone.
+We use a special tiny telescope called a ureteroscope designed for a child’s smaller body, decreasing the risk of injury.
+For small stones, we may grab them in a very small basket to remove it.
+For larger stones, we may use a laser to break it into smaller pieces for safe removal.

-If your child’s anatomy does not allow the ureteroscope to reach the stone or if there is an active urinary tract infection, your urologist may place a small plastic tube, called a stent, from the kidney to the bladder.
+If your child’s anatomy does not allow the ureteroscope to reach the stone or if there is an active UTI, your urologist may place a small plastic tube, called a stent, from the kidney to the bladder.
 This allows your child’s ureter to open up, helps them pass urine, and aids in clearing the infection.
 If this is done, your child will have a follow-up procedure to remove the stone.
+The stent may need to be removed later during a quick trip to the operating room, but sometimes we leave a tiny string on the stent so that it can be removed without anesthesia.

 Percutaneous Nephrolithotomy

 Large kidney stones may be removed through a minimally invasive procedure, which is performed with your child under full anesthesia.
-A small incision is made in your child’s back, and a flexible tube is inserted through cut to remove the stone.
+A small incision is made in your child’s back, and a flexible tube is inserted to access to the stone.
+Then a telescope is used to see the stones, which are broken into smaller pieces with a laser or sound waves in order to remove it.
 Your child may stay in the hospital for one night following this procedure.

 Preventing Future Kidney Stones

-Once your child has a kidney stone, there’s an increased chance stones may return.
+If your child has had a kidney stone, there’s an increased chance that they could develop stones again.
+Analysis of the passed stone(s) along with urine and blood tests help us pinpoint the cause.
 Your child’s care will be managed by a pediatric nephrologist and dietitian.
 They may recommend your child drink more water and track their fluid consumption.
 They can also recommend medications or dietary changes to reduce the likelihood that kidney stones will return.

 Best Children's Hospital in NC